The best spod rods

 • Lead time can be quite long for customised versions.

-Best newcomer spod rod
+Best beginner spod rod

 The Greys Prodigy Distance Spod is the latest offering in the new range of rods from Greys.
 The rod itself is 12ft 6” and as the name suggests, it is built for distance spodding work.
 The rod itself is strong but doesn’t feel overly difficult to compress.
 The longer length does aid casting slightly, so it will help reach those extra few yards when you need them.